 Day 4 - The Tate Britain Museum and the Churchill War Rooms

-We are hitting a good stride now.
-It's important to pace yourself when visiting a place such as London with so much to see.
+We have a good stride now.
+Pace is important when visiting a place such as London with so much to see.
 Do too much and it all becomes a blur.
-Everything gets checked off but you are now sure what you actually saw.
-Two major sites a day seems to be working.
+You check off everything but you are not sure what you saw.
+Two major sites a day works for us.

 We started today at the Tate Britain art museum.
 We purchased tickets in advance for their current featured exhibit on Impressionists in London.
-I didn't realize that many French Impressionist painters went to London during and shortly after the Franco-Prussian War.
+Many French Impressionist painters went to London during and shortly after the Franco-Prussian War.
 Monet, Pissarro, Tissot and others came to escape the war and chaos in France.
 It was a good collection around an interesting theme.
-I found I liked the Tissot painting the best because of their detail, especially in clothing.
+I liked the Tissot painting the best because of their detail, especially in clothing.
 There were many versions of Monet's painting of Parliament.
 I believe there are over 20.

-The Tate has the largest collection of Turner painting in the world.
+The Tate has the largest Turner collection in the world.
 It is only fitting since he is probably England's most famous painter.
 There was room after room after room of his paintings.
-I have always liked his painting because they are accessible, I know what they are, and he often painted sea scenes.
+I like his paintings because they are accessible, I know what they are, and he often painted sea scenes.

 We left the Tate after lunch and walked along the Thames to the Churchill War Rooms.
-We arrived a bit before out reservation so we walked in St James park.
-Hard to imagine this park with its flower beds and collection of exotic waterfowl was originally created as a deer park for Henry the VIII to hunt in.
+We arrived a bit before our reservation so we walked in St James park.
+This beautiful park with its flower beds and exotic waterfowl collection was originally created as a deer park for Henry the VIII.

 The Churchill War Rooms was moving in part because my father fought in England during WWII.
 He was there in the 8th Air Force with a fighter squadron.
 In many ways this was his world for several years.